 The Architecture: In addition to size, the shape and dimension of your home will affect the roof installation timeline.
 A steeper roof or one that has a lot of angles and alternating pitches will result in a couple of days added to the final tally.
 This is largely due to either an increased danger for the contractors or more time spent cutting exact pieces to fit tricky angles.

 Weather: This is one factor outside of everyone’s control.
 When it rains or snows, the project is delayed.
 When it’s brutally hot, the roofers need more breaks to stay safe.
 In other words, it’s important to consider the seasons themselves.
-Winter in the north is very different from winter in the south.
+Winter in Kansas City is often unpredictable.
 Make sure to schedule your installation during more favorable seasons for the best timeline.

 Material Availability: As a rule, you can get just about any type of roofing material you want regardless of your geographic location.
 However, that doesn’t mean they’re all equally available.
 Metal roofing is less common along the coast.
 Tile roofing is more popular in southern states.
 When choosing your material, be sure to consider overall availability.
 Also, the less common the roofing material in your area, the harder it will be to find a contractor experienced and qualified to install your new roof.